Consider home improvements to get the most out of selling your home.

-Doing some simple home improvements can help to sell a property.
-Now that 2017 is truly underway, many of you might be having that out-with-the-old-and-in-with-the-new feeling that comes with new beginnings, even extending to your house, making you tempted to start looking for that home you’ve always dreamed.
-You certainly aren’t alone, as a survey conducted by leading flooring retailer, Carpetright, revealed that 10.6% of people plan on buying a new home in 2017, with 4% of these purchases being the first home.
-Currently, only 3.9% of people in the UK have achieved their dream home, leaving plenty of potential buyers to purchase your property and accomplish their vision.
+Making some simple home improvements can help to sell a property.
+Now that 2017 is truly underway, many of you might be having that out-with-the-old-and-in-with-the-new feeling that comes with new beginnings, even extending to your house, making you tempted to start looking for that home you’ve always dreamed of.
+A survey conducted by leading flooring retailer Carpetright revealed that 10.6% of people plan on buying a new home in 2017, with 4% of these purchases being the first home.
+Currently, only 3.9% of people in the UK have achieved their dream home, leaving many potential buyers to purchase your property and accomplish their vision.

-Carpetright’s survey also found that 6.1% of people plan to complete a major home renovation this year.
+A survey by Carpetright found that 6.1% of people plan to complete a major home renovation this year.
 If you’re seeking to sell your home for a higher value in the future, this type of work can deliver a significant return on investment.
 Those that have the greatest return are: building a conservatory (108% ROI), redesigning the garden (88% ROI) and adding an extension (71% ROI) to the property.

-If you decide to undertake any of these home improvements, then ensure you’re well prepared for the job!
-Otherwise call the professionals for help, (particularly since 100,000 people per year visit A&E due to DIY injuries).
+If you decide to undertake any of these home improvements, ensure you’re well prepared for the job!
+Otherwise, call the professionals for help (particularly since 100,000 people per year visit A&E due to DIY injuries).
 With 3.3 billion botched DIY jobs happening each year, make sure you don’t become part of the statistic.

 Alternatively, if you need a fast sale, then avoid the home improvements and contact us.
 We will purchase your property as it currently stands, saving you time and money!